Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: Numerical Studies

-We obtained several interesting findings from Figure \ref{fig:competing:unsupervised}.
-First, in the homogeneous case, all methods converge when the $C$ is relatively large.
-Among these, the NGD method with \(\eta = 0.15\) exhibits the fastest convergence rate.
-The convergence speed of MNEM is comparable to that of NGD at \(\eta = 0.15\) and higher than those of the other two methods.
-Additionally, DEM yields the highest MSE, while the remaining methods obtain results similar to those of the whole sample EM estimator.
-When the data is poorly-separated, only the DEM and NGD methods achieve convergence at \(T = 20,000\) steps, yet their MSE values are significantly greater than the whole sample MSE.
-In the heterogeneous scenario, MNEM outperforms all other methods when $C$ is relatively large, eventually achieving the same estimation accuracy as the whole sample optimum.
-However, when different mixture components are poorly-separated, none of the methods converge by \(T = 20,000\) steps.
-In summary, when the data is well-separated, MNEM is highly competitive with other methods in terms of convergence speed and attains the lowest MSE.
-Conversely, all methods underperform when the data is poorly-separated.
+We obtain several interesting findings from Figure \ref{fig:competing:unsupervised}.
+First, for the homogeneous case, all methods converge when $\Delta^*$ is relatively large.
+The convergence speed of MNEM is comparable to that of NGD at \(\eta = 0.15\) and clearly better than those of the other two methods.
+Additionally, DEM yields the highest log(MSE) value, whereas the other methods perform similar to the whole-sample EM estimator.
+When $\Delta^*=1$, only the DEM and NGD methods achieve convergence at $T$= 20,000 steps, yet their log(MSE) values are significantly larger than those of the whole sample estimator.
+For the heterogeneous case, MNEM outperforms all the other methods when $\Delta^*$ is relatively large.
+It eventually achieves the same estimation accuracy as the whole sample estimator.
+However, when $\Delta^*=1$, none of the methods converges by $T$ = 20,000 steps.
+The log(MSE) values of all methods remain larger than those of the whole-sample estimator.
+Lastly, we find that the MSEs go down and then up as the iteration increases.
+The key reason is that the MNEM algorithm mainly improves parameter estimation accuracy in the early stage (lower MSE), yet faces growing overfitting effects in the later stage (higher MSE).
+Similar phenomenon has been well documented for many greedy-type machine learning algorithms; see for example the boosting algorithm in \cite{zhang2005boosting}, the gradient descent algorithm in \cite{wu2025benefits}.

-From Figure \ref{fig:competing:semi}, we observe that qualitatively similar findings are obtained in both the $C=2$ and $C=4$ cases.
-However, when the data is poorly-separated, we find that the performance of the semi-supervised methods improves compared to that of their unsupervised counterparts, primarily due to the use of partially labeled data.
-Among these methods, semi-MNEM achieves the smallest MSE which is comparable to the whole sample estimator, and exhibits the fastest convergence speed.
+From Figure \ref{fig:competing:semi}, we observe qualitatively similar findings with both $\Delta^*=2$ and $\Delta^*=4$.
+However, with $\Delta^*=1$, we find that the performance of semi-supervised methods is better than that of their unsupervised counterparts.
+This is mainly due to the utilization of partially labeled data.
+Comparatively speaking, semi-MNEM achieves the smallest log(MSE) value, which is comparable to that of the whole sample estimator.
+Moreover, the semi-MNEM also has the fastest convergence speed.
+For example, with $\Delta^* = 2$ and a heterogeneous distribution, the log(MSE) values at the $5,000$th iteration for the semi-DEM, semi-NGD ($\eta = 0.05$), semi-NGD ($\eta = 0.15$), and semi-MNEM are given by $1.20, -1.43, -2.87$ and $-4.10$, respectively.